Controlling a Amcrest PTZ camera with a joystick

 A LIRC config file for the Peachtree Audio Decco IR remote control

 A family member upgraded his stereo and offered me his Peachtree Audio Decco as a hand-me-down.
-I couldn’t say now because my previous hand-me-down has recently become buzzy.
+I couldn’t say no because my previous hand-me-down has recently become buzzy.
 But, in order for it to work with my home automation setup, I needed to be able to turn it on and off, switch inputs, and change volume from my Home Assistant home automation system via my Raspberry Pi.
 I use LIRC for this but there is no remote config for the Decco.
 So I used the remote and recorded the pulses.

 Using irrecord didn’t go that well.
 The dots were coming in but very slowly.
 I’d have to sit there for 10 minutes pressing in order to get enough dots for it.
 So I used mode2 to record raw commands on my pi.
 Then I hand-edited it to have the right format for a conf file and then ran irrecord -a on it to convert it to actual codes.